Business Lasting Power of Attorney

 The donor can put instructions in the LPA about what the attorneys can and cannot do.
 The LPA can also include the donor's preferences with regard to the decisions that the attorneys make.
 Instructions are binding.
 Preferences are not binding, so allow the attorneys more flexibility in the way they make business decisions.

-If the donor wishes, a business LPA can also allow the attorneys to make decisions on the donor's behalf whilst the donor still has capacity.
 This could be part of a phased approach, involving the donor taking time to familiarise the attorneys with the business and the donor's goals for the business.
-It might be the situation of the business owner having an accident or suffering an illness that makes them temporarily unable to run their business or that the owner wishes to semi-retire.
+It might be the situation of the business owner having an accident or suffering an illness that makes them temporarily unable to run their business or that they will be travelling overseas for an lengthy period or that they have decided to semi-retire.

-A person who is self employed or a director of a company, may give consideration to making a business LPA as a measure towards the continuity and stable management of the business.
+A person who is self employed or a director of a company, may view making a business LPA as a measure towards the continuity and stable management of the business.

 For information about having a Business LPA prepared, tailored to your particular circumstances, please contact us.